theoschaefer/SOC_fMRI_python_workshop/README.md

 ### Welcome

-In this repository, you can find the material and data for the School Of Cognition workshop on functional MRI preprocessing.
+In this repository, you can find the material and data for the School Of Cognition workshop 2022 on functional MRI preprocessing.
-The workshop is based on a [2021 tutorial](https://gitlab-ce.gwdg.de/frauke.beyer/soc_coding_tutorials) by Frauke Beyer and was updated by [Alexander Nitsch](https://github.com/nitschalex) and [Theo Schäfer](https://github.com/theoschaefer).
+The workshop is based on a [2021 tutorial](https://gitlab-ce.gwdg.de/frauke.beyer/soc_coding_tutorials) by [Frauke Beyer](https://gitlab-ce.gwdg.de/frauke.beyer) and was updated by [Alexander Nitsch](https://github.com/nitschalex) and [Theo Schäfer](https://github.com/theoschaefer).

 This repository contains a Jupyter Notebook which describes all the steps in detail.